DSpace/RestContract/items.md

 * all (all relationships are verified, and the virtual metadata in all related items is migrated to actual metadata)
 * relationship type ID: only relationship types with the given ID(s) are migrated.
 The `populateVirtualMetadata` can be included multiple times to support multiple IDs
 * configured: the behavior will be retrieved from a configuration parameter
-* not specified: no virtual metadata is expanded to actual metadata
+* _not specified_: no virtual metadata is expanded to actual metadata

 Return codes:
 * 204 No content - if the operation succeed